 Historic and contemporary collide in downtown-proximate Mount Royal.
-Some of the neighbourhood’s most valued estates date back more than 100 years.
-The area is popular among those with an appreciation for Calgary’s rail and trade past, as well as those who are drawn to the modern trappings of 17th Avenue.
-Boutiques, restaurants aplenty, seasonal festivals, and community events are some of the neighbourhood’s biggest draws.
+Some of the neighbourhood’s most valued estates date back more than a century.
+The area is popular among residents who appreciate Calgary’s rail and trade past, as well as those who are drawn to the modern trappings of 17th Avenue.
+Boutiques, restaurants, seasonal festivals, and community events are some of the neighbourhood’s biggest draws.
 Visit The Glencoe Club nearby for premier sports and recreational facilities.

 Want to know more about Alberta’s biggest city?
 Read our guide to what makes Calgary one of the world’s most liveable cities.